CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/View_Users_Page_readme.md

 [Home](./../README.md)

-# Add and manage User to a Lab
+# Add and manage Users to a Lab
 In the ON Demand Labs page open **Users** panel corresponding to the ODL as shown below:

  ![](images/userspage.png)